Iceshadow1404/JellyfinUpdatePoster/README.md

 ## Note

 The TMDB integration and English title lookup are optional features.
 If you don't provide a TMDB API key or set use_tmdb to false in the config, the script will function normally without these features.

+## Rare Bug / Limitation

+If the path is longer than 255 bytes, the script will crash due to file system limitation.

+To prevent this:

+- Change the name/original title in Jellyfin
+- Or switch to NTFS, because the path limit there is 255 characters.